roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 # Using the Base Child theme #

-The PageLines Base Theme, is a un-styled child theme available free from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update or add any styling of its own, having being designed as a base for you to create your very own child themes, as well customizing PageLines DMS.
+The PageLines Base Theme, is a un-styled child theme available free from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update or add any styling of its own, designed as a platform for you to create your own child themes, as well customizing PageLines DMS.

 For more information regarding child themes, we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).